 (2) Previous participation in any commissioning program (AECP, IPAP, ROTC, OCS, etc.) and the reason(s) for the soldier’s inability to complete the program.

 (4) “I have read and understand the FY 22 AMEDD Enlisted Commissioning Program Guidelines”.
 The applicant will sign/date the MFR.
 See MFR example.

 l.
-Security clearance: security clearance memo from unit’s security officer verifying that the applicant currently holds a security clearance, secret or higher, verified in Joint Personnel Adjudication System (JPAS).
+Security clearance: security clearance memo from unit’s security officer verifying that the applicant currently holds a security clearance, secret or higher, verified in Defense Information System for Security (DISS).
 Applicants without favorable adjudication of the T3 investigation are ineligible to apply.

 m.
 MILPO/S1 eligibility statement: submit statement signed by MILPO official (OIC or NCOIC E-6 or above) verifying applicants eligibility to participate in AECP.
-Statements will verify:
+The Eligibility statements will verify:

-(2) The above named applicant does not have any pending or current UCMJ actions, bar to re-enlistment or flagging actions per AR 600-8-2.
+(1) The above named applicant does not have any pending or current UCMJ actions, bar to re-enlistment or flagging actions per AR 600-8-2.